Mobile Devices

 Conclusion

 It’s important to note that mobile devices are increasingly becoming the main way people interact with the internet.
-Google recently reported that 75% of search traffic by browsing websites on their phones.
+Google recently reported that 75% of search traffic is done by browsing websites on their phones.
 And while desktop computers have been the norm for Google, it recently said that 75% of search traffic now comes from mobile devices.
-Years, mobile devices are increasingly used for everything from browsing the web to searching for local businesses to ordering food.
-So if you want to reach your audience, the best way to do it is by creating content that works on mobile devices.
+For years, mobile devices have been increasingly used for everything from browsing the web to searching for local businesses to ordering food.
+So, if you want to reach your audience, the best way to do it is by creating content that works on mobile devices.

 854 posts